Caring for your dressings

 - If your donor site is stitched closed, the stitches will be covered by a Mefix dressing (white tape).
 Leave the tape on until you see the nurse or doctor to get your stitches out.

-- If your donor site is like a graze, it usually takes up to two weeks to heal.
+- If your donor site is like a graze, it usually takes up to 2 weeks to heal.
 It will have a Mefix (white tape) dressing against the skin, and a thick gauze pad over that.
-Remove the gauze pad after two to three days.
-Do not remove the Mefix dressing, which is on your skin.
+Remove the gauze pad after 2 to 3 days.
+Do not remove the Mefix dressing under the pad.

 - Your wound might still bleed a little.
 If it does, bandage or tape a thick gauze pad over the tape dressing for a few days.
 Keep the gauze pad dry.

-- Leave the Mefix dressing on until it falls off (you can trim edges as they loosen).
-This may take three or more weeks.
+- Leave the Mefix dressing on until it falls off (you can trim the edges as they loosen).
+This may take 3 or more weeks.

 Showering or bathing